We’re here to help trans and gender diverse (TGD) people take control of their health.

 Other QLife Guides can be found here.

-Pride Training provides learning and development programs to assist health and community organisations increase their knowledge of LGBTI people, communities and health issues.
+Pride Training provides learning and development programs to assist health and community organisations increase their knowledge of LGBTIQ people, communities and health issues.
 Our learning and development offerings use a variety of activities, media and training resources to engage with participants.
 Specialising in co-design with community members we aim to address the unique needs of our communities with lived experiences.

 Australian Workplace Equality Index

-The Australian Workplace Equality Index (AWEI) is the definitive national benchmark on LGBTI workplace inclusion and comprises the largest and only national employee survey designed to gauge the overall impact of inclusion initiatives on organisational culture as well as identifying and non-identifying employees.
+The Australian Workplace Equality Index (AWEI) is the definitive national benchmark on LGBTQ workplace inclusion and comprises the largest and only national employee survey designed to gauge the overall impact of inclusion initiatives on organisational culture as well as identifying and non-identifying employees.

 The Index drives best practice in Australia and sets a comparative benchmark for Australian employers across all sectors.